 We have seen that a different geometric arrangement of bonds in space can produce distinct molecules, stereoisomers, despite the same bonding structure.
-Even within the same molecule, however, different spatial arrangements of atoms are available to a molecule due to rotations of groups of atoms along the axis of a bond.
-Different spatial arrangements due to rotations of groups of atoms about a bond are called conformations.
+Even within the same molecule, however, different spatial arrangements are available to a molecule due to rotations about bonds.
+Different spatial arrangements due to rotations about a bonds are called conformations.

 Figure 1: Newman projection of ethane

 In a Newman projection, the molecule is viewed along an axis containing two atoms bonded to each other and the bond between them, about which the molecule can rotate.
 In a Newman projection, the "substituents" of each atom composing the bond, be they hydrogens or functional groups, can then be viewed both in front of and behind the carbon-carbon bond.
 Specifically, one can observe the angle between a substituent on the front atom and a substituent on the back atom in the Newman projection, which is called the dihedral angle or torsion angle.

 In ethane specifically, we can imagine two possible "extreme" conformations.
 In one case, the dihedral angle is 0° and the hydrogens on the first carbon line up with or eclipse the hydrogens on the second carbon.
 When the dihedral angle is 0° and the hydrogens line up perfectly, ethane has adopted the eclipsed conformation (Figure 2).
 The other extreme occurs when the hydrogens on the first carbon are as far away as possible from those on the second carbon; this occurs at a dihedral angle of 60° and is called the staggered conformation (Figure 2).

 Figure 2: Conformations of ethane - staggered and eclipsed